nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 The revision id header allows specifying the [revision id](#revision-id) to use when saving the concept.
 If the revision id specified is not the latest a HTTP Status code of 409 will be returned indicating a conflict.

-#### <a name="cmr-concept-id-header"></a> Cmr-Concept-Id Header
+#### <a name="cmr-concept-id-header"></a> Cmr-Concept-Id (or Concept-Id) Header

 The concept id header allows specifying the [concept id](#concept-id) to use when saving a concept.
 This should normally not be sent by clients.
 The CMR should normally generate the concept id.
+The header Concept-Id is an alias for Cmr-Concept-Id.

 ***